approvals/ApprovalTests.cpp/doc/mdsource/Contributing.source.md

 We welcome improvements to the documentation!
 Here's how we manage the documentation files.

+### Future version numbers

+To refer to the next release, use 'v.x.y.z', and make sure that there is a step to edit the file to update that text to the actual version number in the release scripts.

 ### Creating new pages

 *Note: All the master Markdown pages in this project are called `mdsource/[something].source.md`*